wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 1. Right-click your project and select **Publish**.

-2. Click **Publish** to publish to Azure Websites.
+2. Click **Publish** to publish to Azure Web Apps.

-When you're done, you have two Azure Active Directory applications configured in the Azure management portal: one for your debug environment in Visual Studio, and one for the published web app in Azure.
+When you're done, you have two Azure Active Directory applications configured in the Azure Management Portal: one for your debug environment in Visual Studio, and one for the published web app in Azure.
 During debugging, the app settings in Web.config are used to make your **Debug** configuration work with Azure Active Directory, and when it's published (by default, the **Release** configuration is published), a transformed Web.config is uploaded that incorporates the app setting changes in Web.Release.config.

 If you want to attach the published web app to the debugger (you must upload debug symbols of your code in the published web app), you can create a clone of the Debug configuration for Azure debugging, but with its own custom Web.config transform (e.g. Web.AzureDebug.config) that uses the Azure Active Directory settings from Web.Release.config.
 This allows you to maintain a static configuration across the different environments.